Pyhä-Luosto Hiking Trails

 Hiking Structures

-Rykimäkero Campfire hut (excursionmap.fi) and campfire site, Rykimäkuru lean-to shelter (excursionmap.fi), Pyhälampi daytrip hut and a lean-to shelter, as well as the Lampivaara lean-to shelter (excursionmap.fi); all rest spots have a dry toilet and a woodshed.
+Rykimäkero Campfire hut (excursionmap.fi) and campfire site, Rykimäkuru lean-to shelter (excursionmap.fi), Pyhälampi day-use hut and a lean-to shelter, Lampivaara lean-to shelter (excursionmap.fi); all these rest spots have a dry toilet and a woodshed.
 There is an accessible toilet at Lampivaara and Rykimäkero.
 Take toilet paper with you.
-There is a café at Lampivaara.
-It is open during the amethyst mine's opening hours.
 You can take drinking water from the Rykimäkero household water well all year round.

 Sights